 More infoThis short course aims to equip participants with the skills they need to deal with the complexities of the healthcare environment.

-Commercial loan financing
+Syndicated loan financing transactions